mitre-attack/attack-navigator/USAGE.md

 Several preset gradients are present within the preset dropdown.
 If no preset matches your desired gradient, you can create your own by adding and removing colors using the interface.

-<b>Tip:</b> If your scores are binary (0 or 1), consider setting the low value of 0 to white and the high of 1 to some
+<b>Tip:</b> If your scores are binary (0 or 1), consider setting the low value of 0 to transparent and the high of 1 to some
 other color to only color the techniques which have the value of 1.

 ## ![Hiding Disabled Techniques](nav-app/src/assets/icons/ic_visibility_off_black_24px.svg)Hiding Disabled Techniques